When You Find the Right Rock

 Welcome, Brown Bird

-Welcome, Brown Bird, illustrated by Peter Sylvada (Harcourt, 2004)
+Illustrated by Peter Sylvada (Harcourt, 2004)

-A boy lived at the edge of a hemlock woods.
 In March he watched the snow melt.
 In April he saw the grass grow green.
-Then he began to listen.

 On a northern farm, a boy waits for the song that announces the return of the wood thrush, which means, as well, the return of spring.
 Then all summer he “honors it by listening” (while also protecting its habitat)–until fall comes and far away in a rain forest, another boy is welcoming back la flauta.
 As fall turns to winter, and winter turns to spring, he, too, honors it by listening and protecting where it dwells–until one day the thrush is not there.
 But now, away to the north, a boy hears again that the thrush is back.
 “Neither boy knew where the brown bird went.
 Only the bird knew they were brothers.”